EnzeZ05/Transformer-Summary-Ver2.0/README.md

 A project where I “dig GPT-2 Large’s brain (its weights) out” of the official Hugging Face model and plug it into my own handwritten Transformer (`ModernDecoder`), specifically, I:

-- load `gpt2-large` weights from Hugging Face
+- load `gpt2-large` weights from Hugging Face to the transformer
 - train the transplanted brain on an English summarization dataset
 - generate summaries in three decoding modes: `safe`, `balanced`, and `creative`